SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Intercept an enemy ammunition supply convoy traveling between bases.
 Successfully ambushing the convoy provides you with valuable ammunition supplies and disrupts enemy logistics.

+**How to Complete:** An enemy convoy spawns at the origin location after a delay.
+The convoy consists of an ammo truck escorted by military vehicles and travels along roads to the destination.
+You must intercept and destroy or capture the ammo truck before it reaches the destination.

 **Success:**
 - **Money**: 300 € (normal) / 450 € (difficult)
 - **HR**: 0